 This supplement provide guideline for ITU-T members on the principles on streamlining Resolutions, and how to propose draft new and revised existing WTSA Resolutions in the preparation for WTSA .

-The review of WTSA Resolutions include editorial updates, identify overlap, identify candidates for merging or suppression, how to simplify/shortening Resolutions, prepare consolidated draft texts, active involvement of the regional telecommunication organizations in pre-WTSA deliberations.
+The review of WTSA Resolutions include editorial updates, identify overlap, identify candidates for merging or suppression, prepare consolidated draft texts, active involvement of the regional telecommunication organizations in pre-WTSA deliberations.